-Executive media management is the discipline of building a founder's public authority through content, media strategy, and real-world positioning – managed as one operation, not a patchwork of vendors.
+Executive media management is the discipline of building a founder's public authority through content, media strategy, and real-world positioning – managed as one operation.

 Media Management